Notes on the content of the site:

 A note on the website itself:

-Of course, I am sure it's deeper than that, I have always felt a part of nature, more so than 'society' to be sure.
-From a life in conservation and ecological science to a chance now retired to combine this with an interest and training in photography from a (much) earlier life, although things have changed somewhat since the days of film and knocking over trays of chemicals in a dark room.
+Of course, I am sure it's deeper than that, I have always felt a part of nature, more so than human 'society' to be sure.
+From a life in conservation, ecological science and lecturing to a chance now retired to combine this with an interest and training in photography from a (much) earlier life, although things sure have changed somewhat since the days of film and knocking over trays of chemicals in a dark room.

 So, I take pictures of things I am lucky enough to see (while carrying a ton and a half of camera and lens) and wonder if they're worth sharing.
 Only you can tell that.